Large Sample Properties of Partitioning-Based Series Estimators: Introduction

 Section \ref{sec:pointwise} establishes pointwise in $\bx\in\mathcal{X}$ distributional approximations for both conventional and robust bias-corrected $t$-statistics based on partitioning-based estimators.
 These pointwise distributional results are made uniform in Section \ref{sec:coupling}, where we establish a strong approximation for the whole $t$-statistic processes, indexed by the point $\bx \in \mathcal{X}$, covering both conventional and robust bias-corrected inference.
 To illustrate, Section \ref{sec:bands} constructs valid confidence bands for (derivatives of) the regression function using our uniform distributional approximations.
 When compared to the current literature, we obtain a strong approximation to the \textit{entire} $t$-statistic process under either weaker or seemingly minimal conditions on the tuning parameter $h$ (i.e., on $K$ or $\bar{\kappa}$), depending on the case under consideration.

-Section \ref{sec:numerical} discusses the numerical performance of our methods, Section \ref{sec:proofs} provides proofs of our main results, and Section \ref{sec:conclusion} concludes.
-The supplemental appendix (SA hereafter) includes: (i) detailed analysis of popular partitioning-based estimators (splines, wavelets, and piecewise polynomials); (ii) additional technical and methodological results, (iii) complete theoretical proofs, and (iv) further Monte Carlo evidence.
-Our main methods are available in a general purpose {\sf R} package \cite{Cattaneo-Farrell-Feng_2018_lspartition}.
+Section \ref{sec:numerical} summarizes Monte Carlo results, Section \ref{sec:proofs} gives selected proofs, and Section \ref{sec:conclusion} concludes.
+A supplemental appendix (SA hereafter) gives complete proofs, several new technical and methodological results, further Monte Carlo evidence, and applies our general results to splines, wavelets, and piecewise polynomials.
+A companion {\sf R} package \cite{Cattaneo-Farrell-Feng_2019_lspartition} is provided.